c1570/p64opla/README.md

 * 1 cycle output PIO
 * 1 cycle output GPIO pad

-Also, there's a lot of jitter, probably because PIO FIFO reads/writes and DMA control writes all go via a single AHB port.
+Also, there's a lot of jitter, probably because PIO FIFO reads/writes and DMA control writes all go through a single AHB port.

 Perhaps RP2350 improves this, but I doubt it.